netbizsystems/SQL-InfoSchema-App/README.md

 ### Pick a Table

-Related tables are automatically selected and will be included in your query.
-Don't worry, you can deselect them on the next page.
+After selecting a base table for your query, related tables are automatically selected based on declaritive references found in your schema.
+Those FK references will be included in your query using a JOIN.
+Don't worry, you can exclude any of them on the next page.

 ![InfoView](infoview.png?raw=true)

 ### Tweak and Save the Generated Query

 Sample data is queried from your database to make it easy to include just what you need for the query.
+Exclude a related table if it is not of interest and/or exclude columns that are also not of interest.
+Click the **Run Query** button to see which rows will be returned from your query as defined.

-Click **Save SQL Query** to save your query to the SQL query store (table).
+Click **Save SQL Query** to save your query to the SQL query store (table) and make it available for use in any application that wants to use that queried result.

 ![QueryView](queryview.png?raw=true)

 ### See The Code

 The cloned solution has a class library with several helpful classes to work with your query.
-This example shows how the **QueryRunnerController** class (from .Net Controller) can be used to surface your query in a client application.
+This example shows how the **QueryRunnerController** class (from .Net Controller) can be used to surface your query in a client application. **MUCH** more coming here... stay tuned!!

 ![CodeView](codeview.png?raw=true)